 (3) Schedule Information.
-An application's request for information related to schedule and availability for work, in some instances, may deter applicants due to their religious creed, disability, or medical condition.
-Employment applications that request such information will be scrutinized to assure the request is for a permissible purpose and not for an unlawful purpose.
+An application's request for information related to schedule and availability for work shall not be used to ascertain the applicant's religious creed, disability, or medical condition.
+Such requests must clearly communicate that an employee need not disclose any scheduling restrictions based on legally protected grounds in language such as: "Other than time off for reasons related to your religion, a disability, or a medical condition, are there any days or times when you are unavailable to work?" or "Other than time off for reasons related to your religion, a disability, or a medical condition, are you available to work the proposed schedule?"
 (A) The use of online application technology that limits or screens out applicants based on their schedule may have a disparate impact on applicants based on their religious creed, disability, or medical condition.
-Such a practice is unlawful unless pursuant to a business necessity and the online application technology includes a mechanism for the applicant to request an accommodation.
+Such a practice is unlawful unless job-related and consistent with business necessity and the online application technology includes a mechanism for the applicant to request an accommodation.

-$(\underline{43})$ Separation or Coding.
-Application forms shall not be separated or coded or otherwise treated so as to identify individuals on a basis enumerated in the Act unless pursuant to a permissible defense or for recordkeeping or statistical purposes.
+(43) Separation or Coding.
+Application forms shall not be separated or coded, manually or electronically, or otherwise treated so as to identify individuals on a basis enumerated in the Act unless pursuant to a permissible defense or for recordkeeping or statistical purposes.